 During Weeks 9, 10, and 11, you will have the opportunity to make 30-minute appointments with me to discuss revisions on your policy brief.
-If the grade for the revised essay is higher than the grade for the previous draft, the higher grade will replace the lower grade.
+If you revise the essay and the grade for the revised essay is higher than the grade for the previous draft, the higher grade will replace the lower grade.
 If time permits, you will be able to revise your history essay as well.